Thesis Extensions

 If you have reached the maximum period of registration to your programme, and are not able to meet your originally planned submission date, then you can apply for an extension.

-If you require an extension then please discuss this with your supervisor, confirm their support, and discuss your plan for completion.
+If you require an extension to your registration then please discuss this with your supervisor, confirm their support, and discuss your plan for completion.

-When you have confirmed your proposed new date, please note that extensions are typically sought by trimester, then please complete the form request form in your SISWeb (under Programme Services, Graduate Extension Request) as directed.
+When you have identified a proposed new date, please note that extensions are typically granted by trimester, then please complete the online request form in your SISWeb (as outlined in FAQ No.2) as directed.
 This request will be submitted to your School in the first instance.
 In keeping with normal governance, and if your supervisor and the School is happy to support the extension, the request will be progressed by your School to the Graduate Research Board.

 As part of your application, please describe the circumstances that lead to this request including how your research has been impeded, the duration of this delay and how you will be able to complete your work within the timeframe sought.
-The circumstances for which you may seek an extension can include illness, interruptions to your research outside the control of you or your supervisor and any other extenuating circumstance (including COVID-19).
+The circumstances for which you may seek an extension can include illness, interruptions to your research outside the control of you or your supervisor and any other extenuating circumstance (for example, bereavement).

 • Log into SISWeb, select Programme Services and then select My Graduate Research Extension Request